Size ranking: 12th

 on the Sun’s path around the sky, the ecliptic, here marked by a dashed line.

-It is easy to make out the shape of a crouching lion in the stars of Leo, its head being outlined by six stars arranged in the shape of a sickle.
-At the foot of the Sickle, marking the lion’s heart (where Ptolemy located it), is the constellation’s brightest star, Alpha Leonis, called Regulus, Latin for ‘little king’.
-Its Greek name, Basiliscos (Βασιλίσκος), had the same meaning.
-According to the star name expert Paul Kunitzsch, the name Regulus first appeared in 1522.
+The Greeks knew Leo as Λέων, simply ‘lion’, and it is easy to make out the shape of a crouching lion among its stars.
+The head and chest are outlined by six stars arranged in the shape of a sickle.
+At the foot of the Sickle, marking the lion’s heart (according to Ptolemy’s description), is the constellation’s brightest star, Alpha Leonis, which we call Regulus, Latin for ‘little king’.
+Ptolemy in the Almagest called it Basiliscos (Βασιλίσκος), which means the same.
+The name Basiliscos first appeared in print with the Greek writer Geminus, roughly two centuries before Ptolemy; the earlier writers Aratus and Eratosthenes gave the star no name at all.
+According to the star name expert Paul Kunitzsch, the Latin name Regulus first appeared in 1522, evidently translated from the Greek.
 One of the first to adopt it was Copernicus, who is sometimes wrongly said to have invented the name.
-The Babylonians knew it as LUGAL, “king”.
+The Babylonians knew the star as LUGAL, ‘king’.

 On the tip of the tail is the star Beta Leonis, called Denebola from the Arabic for ‘the lion’s tail’.
 Gamma Leonis is called Algieba, from the Arabic meaning ‘the forehead’; this seems puzzling, since according to Ptolemy it lies in the lion’s neck, but the Arabs saw here a very much larger lion than the one visualized by the Greeks.
 Gamma Leonis is a celebrated double star, consisting of a pair of yellow giant stars divisible in small telescopes.
 Delta Leonis is called Zosma from a Greek word meaning ‘girdle’ or ‘loin cloth’, mistakenly applied to this star in Renaissance times; in fact it lies in the lion’s rump.